FDA-MyStudies/UserReg-WS/Readme.md

 # FDA-User Reg WS

+Note: The FDA MyStudies project ended December 31, 2024.
+At that time, the `release24.11-SNAPSHOT` branch of this repository was tested and deployed successfully using LabKey Server v24.11.
+The code in this repository is available for use by any interested party, subject to the license detailed in the accompanying LICENSE file, however, the code is NOT maintained.
+Use at your own risk.

 This project contains source code for the FDA MyStudies User Registration module.
 This module is developed and deployed on the LabKey Server environment.